prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

     ![](../images1/dp-lab4-19-1.png)

-	*Note: If you don't see any data here, confirm that your dedicated SQL pool is running and that your Power BI workspace is linked to your Synapse workspace.*
+    >**Note**: If you don't see any data here, confirm that your dedicated SQL pool is running and that your Power BI workspace is linked to your Synapse workspace.

 1. In the **Power BI Datasets** pane, select **New Power BI Dataset**.

     ![](../images1/dp-lab4-19.png)

 1. In the left pane, at the bottom, select **Start**.